http://www.fpnotebook.com/

 - Stabilize Myocardium

-- See Calcium Gluconate below
+- See Calcium Chloride or Calcium Gluconate below

-- Temporarily shift potassium into intracellular space
+- Temporarily shift Potassium into intracellular space

 - See Insulin and Glucose below